The Shay Culver City Pool

 If you wanted the valet and were Globalist, that $50 and tax for the parking on top of the room rate and tax could get you better than 2 cents a point on the redemption, else its borderline wether cash or points is a better deal.

-The vibe was awesome, the location was central and in a nice area, and the Metro was next door.
+The vibe is awesome, the location is central and in a nice area, and the Metro was next door.
 Overall, A+.

 Chase Ink Business Cash®